mmonzoor/CIT591_IMDB/README.md

 # Virtual Movie Rental Store

 ###### Authors: JD, NK, MM

+## Summary

+The summary of this project and corresponding role breakdown can be found [here](summary.txt).

 ## Usage

-Please note, this application needs to connect to an API and requires internet connection.
+Please note, this application needs to connect to an API and **requires internet connection**.
 Cannot run this project offline.

 Run the following class after compiling to be prompted as a user to navigate the store: